Fear Came for College Football: NCAA's TV Takeover Created Conditions for Conference Re-Alignment

-When Texas and Oklahoma desert the Big 12 for the Southeastern Conference in pursuit of more money and a bigger stage, they’re going to leave their old league and historical running mates in the sports-business version of a bombed-out, smoking landscape.
+Within the next four years, whenever Texas and Oklahoma are legally permitted to leave the Big 12 for the Southeastern Conference in pursuit of more money and a bigger stage to play on, they’re going to leave their old league in the sports-business version of a country after losing the war.

-The transplanting of the Sooners and Longhorns to the SEC, a possibility first disclosed to the public in a shocking media leak in the summer of 2021, is likely to touch off another nerve-racking round of realignment in the game after almost a decade of relative peace.
-Whether the national scramble into more lucrative television alliances will spiral into a full-scale revolution of the sport will take longer to tell.
+The transplanting of the Sooners and Longhorns to the SEC may touch off another nerve-racking round of conference realignments after almost a decade of relative peace.
+Whether the national scramble into more lucrative television alliances will spiral into a full-scale revolution will take longer to tell.

-Television dollars have been the primary force behind every epoch-making change in modern college football.
-This loaded relationship with TV, what Keith Dunnavant called The Fifty Year Seduction, goes back to 1951 and the National Collegiate Athletic Association’s brazen TV power grab.
-That successful power play, which ripped the right to sign television deals away from individual schools and put it in the centralized hands of the Association, had been executed at one of the unlikeliest moments in the organization’s history.
+Television dollars have been the primary force behind every major change in modern college football.
+This loaded relationship, what Keith Dunnavant called The Fifty Year Seduction in his book of the same name, goes back to 1951 and the National Collegiate Athletic Association’s brazen TV power grab.
+That successful power play, which took from individual schools the right to sign television deals and put it instead into the hands of the NCAA, had been carried off at one of the lowest moments in the organization’s history.

-Knowing what television has become today, there is a sense of the bizarre in discovering that in 1951 a fear of television touched off the first terror.
-After several years of what turned out to be a temporary dip in game attendance, a widespread panic about television’s role in the lost revenue precipitated the crisis.
-In a general state of fear and confusion the NCAA member schools would sign away their birthrights to Home Rule and local autonomy that they’d enjoyed since the NCAA was founded in 1905.
+Knowing what television has become today there is a sense of the bizarre in discovering that in 1951 a fear of television touched off the initial terror.
+After several years of what turned out to be a temporary dip in attendance a widespread panic about television’s role in the lost revenues precipitated the crisis.
+Full of fear, and in a state of general confusion, the member schools voluntarily signed away a right to Home Rule that they’d enjoyed since the NCAA was founded in 1905.

-By a vote of 161-7 the schools agreed to ban live television in 1951, turning over the power to sign TV contracts to the NCAA in order that the Association could make a study of its effects on ticket sales.
-The immensity of that sudden sea change cannot be overstated.
-At its inception forty-six-years earlier the NCAA’s member schools had enshrined the Association as a pure debating and advisory body, with absolutely no legislative or enforcement function in college athletics.
-After nearly half-a-century on the sideline the NCAA was on the verge of taking over college athletics by way of a football-TV coup.
+By a vote of 161-7 the membership agreed to ban live television for individual schools in 1951, turning over the power to sign TV contracts to the NCAA in order that the association could make a study of TV's effect on ticket sales.
+The immensity of that sudden change cannot be overstated.
+At its inception forty-six-years earlier the association was designated a strict debating and advisory body, with absolutely no legislative or enforcement function in college athletics.
+After nearly half-a-century on the sideline the NCAA was on the verge of taking over by way of a football-TV coup.

 “There was almost a sense of panic about the process,” said Pittsburgh athletic director Tom Hamilton many years after the fact.

 Hamilton had been an All-American halfback and a national star in the 1930s at the Naval Academy.
-During World War II he was the top aide to Admiral Bull Halsey and commanding officer on the famous USS Enterprise carrier that played a major role in winning the war in the Pacific.
+During World War II he was the top aide to Admiral Bull Halsey and commanding officer on the USS Enterprise carrier that played a major role in winning the war in the Pacific.
 Even Hamilton had been spooked by his colleagues’ fear of television.
-He was talked into using his massive prestige to speak in favor of the ban at the NCAA convention in Dallas prior to that 1951 season.
+Hamilton had been talked into using his massive prestige to speak in favor of the ban at the NCAA convention in Dallas prior to that 1951 season.

-But there were several serious problems with the TV plan, including the fact that no one had any idea why attendance had dipped or had any real reason to scapegoat television as the primary issue.
+But there were several fundamental problems with the TV experiment, including the fact that no one had any idea why attendance had dipped in the first place, or any real reason to scapegoat television as the issue.
 Two other major obstacles involved the universities of Pennsylvania and Notre Dame, who were comfortable with television and in the process of re-upping contracts they had negotiated with the networks for the 1951 season.

-The fear of major-football schools dominating the smaller ones has proved legitimate, and likely was inevitable under any circumstances, but it is hard to imagine a group of highly-educated people being more wrong than the colleges were about television.
-What they did not understand was how TV could be made to pay for all those ‘free tickets,’ which is how many schools regarded the broadcasting of their games, far beyond any fifty stadium gates.
-They also failed to imagine how television, in the way it showcased the beautiful pageantry and exciting atmosphere of the games, would grow the audience for college football by tens of millions of people who had never set foot on a college campus.
+The fear of major-football schools dominating the smaller ones proved legitimate, but that likely was inevitable under any circumstances.
+On the other hand it is hard to imagine a group of highly-educated people being more wrong than the colleges were about television.
+What they did not understand was how TV could be made to pay for all those lost tickets, far beyond any fifty stadium gates.
+They also failed to imagine how television, in the way it showcased the beautiful pageantry and exciting atmosphere of college games, would grow the audience for college football by tens of millions of people who had never set foot on a college campus.